zahrabakhshalizadeh/maryrosecook.com/_posts/2017-07-14-lispy-interactive-functional.md

 #### Writing code using Lisp syntax

 Lisp code has a very simple syntax: it's just lists.
-A Lisp creates lists to do everything.
+These lists do everything.
+They call functions.
+They act as conditionals.
+They represent data.

 #### Programming interactively